Last Updated on 9 February 2025

 Where to eat in Scicli

 After seeing what to see in Scicli, let’s now think about good food.
-In this regard the restaurant is recommended My name is Tanino .
+In this regard, I absolutely recommend the restaurant My name is Tanino.
 The restaurant itself is small but very nice, you find seating both inside and outside.
 The tables outside are located next to a beautiful stone channel for rainwater, still fully functional, built by the Spaniards during their domination.
 What to try?
 The vastiduzza!
-A sort of Sicilian tapas, based on flour and different ingredients and toppings
+A kind of Sicilian tapas, with a flour base and different ingredients and toppings.

 Another very particular and original restaurant is the La Grotta restaurant .
 It is entirely excavated in the cave and the food is very good, as the reviews on Google testify.